5up3rc/esdp/use_abuse_cases/000usecase.md

 Use Case 000 - Big Picture
 =====

-Adding some more detail.
+This figure adds some more detail to distinquish the types of interfaces.
-Some cloud resources
+There are two types of cloud resources - one accessed from the client and one 'internal to the cloud'.
-(in this case a typical 3-tier architecture of a webserver, application server, and a database) are available to a user device via an api.
+Examples would be the appserver and dbserver in a typical 3-tier architecture of a webserver, application server, and a database where just the webserver has client access.

 ![big picture](esdp_02.jpg?raw=true "Title")

-The resources being accessed are in the cloud and reside on 3 virtual machines.
+The resources being accessed are in the cloud and reside on 2 virtual machines and a distinction is being made between the types of interfaces (accessed via client device over the wild internet vs accessed from another cloud server).
-The client device accesses the cloud over the wild internet.
+The cloud resources are controlled/orchestrated by a combination of infrastructure APIs
-The cloud resources are controlled/orchestrated by a combination of infrastructure api's and a esdp controller (more in specific use cases).
+(more in specific use cases).

 The base use case is static, steady state, and simple.
 Other use cases will elastic up/down the size, deal with startup/shutdown,